 There are a number of great options to consider, including:

 - iTunes and App Store Purchases

 - Location Sharing

 - Screen Time

 Selecting each of these options will prompt you to tap either Add Child or Create a Child Account.

 To add a child, simply enter their Apple ID and Password, and then tap Next.
 They will then receive an invitation to join the family.
 As soon as they accept, your family’s settings will apply to their account.

 To create a child account, enter their birthday, agree to the Parent Privacy Disclosure, and confirm you are the parent by entering the CCV code found on the back of the credit card registered to your account.
 You can then enter your child’s name, create an Apple ID, and set a password for them.
 Your child will automatically be added to your family.

 When you’ve finished, you’ll be directed to the control suite for each feature.
 For the purposes of setting and managing Parental Controls, you should focus on Screen Time.

+iPad parental controls are an effective way to monitor your children's iPad usage and limit the time they spend on it.
 Screen Time will give you insights about how much time you’re using your device, and you can set limits for managing: